-The importance of Encrypting USB flash drives has once again come to the forefront of conversation following the revelation that a memory stick with important security data relating to Heathrow airport was found and accessed by an individual at his local library.
+The importance of Encrypting USB flash drives has once again come to the forefront of conversation following the revelation that a branded USB stick with important security data relating to Heathrow airport was found and accessed by an individual at his local library.
 Luckily the person realised what he was looking at and handed the device over to local authorities.
 Nonetheless, this has led to questions being raised in regards to how businesses share important information at the moment and whether or not many should rethink their current approach to the way they manage and share data.

 Using an encrypted USB stick is an important practice for the following reasons:

 - To protect customer information- in line with new data protection measures (GDPR)

 - To ensure companies do not suffer loss of earnings, time or customer loyalty

 It is important that companies are able to look after the data they own and share it without risk of it falling into the wrong hands.
 The Heathrow Airport USB contained information relating to the security of the airport itself including locations of security cameras on site as well as details of security protection measures put in place for the Queen, Cabinet ministers and foreign dignitaries visiting London, so not exactly a couple of MS Word documents.
 The importance of sharing information across functions and departments in organisations has never been greater but this has also led to more opportunities for data to be compromised and go missing.
 Large multi-national companies spend millions on making sure their internal security is up to scratch, even if companies do not have large budgets to spend on security, encrypted USBs which are password protected at least add that extra layer of security to sensitive information that is shared across the business.

 Protecting customer information